rackerlabs/support-how-to/content/cloud-servers/network-config-for-eth0-changed-to-dhcp.md

 **Note:** The RackConnect v2 servers are not affected.

-## Check if your server is affected
+## Check to see if your server is affected

-Rackspace public cloud servers with a directly-attached public IP and Rackconnect v3 public cloud servers are likely to be affected by this issue.
+Rackspace public cloud servers with a directly attached public IP and Rackconnect v3 public cloud servers are likely to be affected by this issue.

 To determine if your server is affected, run the following command: